-Interestingly enough, in that never-aired TV interview, which was recorded long before the Grammy controversy, Anderson said, “We are thought of, I would think, as being a kind of heavy metal group with mandolins.”
+Interestingly enough, in the never-aired TV interview recorded long before the Grammy controversy, Anderson said, “We are thought of, I would think, as being a kind of heavy metal group with mandolins.”

-When Metallica received their second Grammy in 1992, but their first for an LP (when the Black Album won), drummer Lars Ulrich began his acceptance speech by acknowledging the Tull win.
-“The first thing we’ve got to do, obviously, which you guys are expecting, is we’ve got to thank Jethro Tull for not putting an album out this year,” he joked.
+Metallica received a Grammy in 1992 for the Black Album , drummer Lars Ulrich began his acceptance speech by acknowledging Jethro Tull's earlier win: “The first thing we’ve got to do, obviously, which you guys are expecting, is we’ve got to thank Jethro Tull for not putting an album out this year,” he joked.

 Still, Crest of a Knave has a legacy greater than “just one of those moments”: Both “Farm on the Freeway” and “Budapest” remained regulars in both Jethro Tull and Anderson's solo sets.

 See Jethro Tull Among Rock’s Most Underrated Albums